Email Marketing

 Best Email Marketing Tools for Small Businesses (Pricing + Features)

-Email marketing is still one of the strongest ways to reach your customers.
-You can speak to people directly and personally.
-Social media marketing or similar does not work like that.
+Email marketing remains one of the most effective ways to reach your customers.
+You can speak to people directly.
+Social media marketing, or similar, does not work that way.
 Your email list is yours.
 No sudden platform or algorithm changes can hide your posts or cut your reach.

 But there is a problem: choosing an email service can feel overwhelming at first.
 So let’s break down the best options for small businesses that will fit your needs and your budget.